Cyprus: Languages

 Cyprus has two official languages, Greek and Turkish.
 Armenian and Cypriot Maronite Arabic are recognised as minority languages.
-Although without official status, English is widely spoken and it features widely on road signs, public notices, and in advertisements, etc. English was the sole official language during British colonial rule and the lingua franca until 1960, and continued to be used (de facto) in courts of law until 1989 and in legislation until 1996.
-80.4% of Cypriots are proficient in the English language as a second language.
+Although without official status, English is widely spoken and features widely on road signs and in public notices and advertisements.
+English was the sole official language during British colonial rule and the lingua franca until 1960, and continued to be used (de facto) in courts of law until 1989 and in legislation until 1996.
+In 2010, 80.4% of Cypriots were proficient in English as a second language.
 Russian is widely spoken among the country's minorities, residents and citizens of post-Soviet countries, and Pontic Greeks.
 Russian, after English and Greek, is the third language used on many signs of shops and restaurants, particularly in Limassol and Paphos.
-In addition to these languages, 12% speak French and 5% speak German.
+In addition, in 2006, 12% of the population spoke French and 5% spoke German.

-The everyday spoken language of Greek Cypriots is Cypriot Greek and that of Turkish Cypriots is Cypriot Turkish.
+The everyday spoken language of Greek Cypriots is Cypriot Greek, and that of Turkish Cypriots is Cypriot Turkish.
 These vernaculars both differ from their standard registers significantly.

 Education

 Cyprus has a highly developed system of primary and secondary education offering both public and private education.
 The high quality of instruction can be attributed in part to the fact that nearly 7% of the GDP is spent on education which makes Cyprus one of the top three spenders of education in the EU along with Denmark and Sweden.
+Cyprus was ranked 25th in the Global Innovation Index in 2025.

 State schools are generally seen as equivalent in quality of education to private-sector institutions.
 However, the value of a state high-school diploma is limited by the fact that the grades obtained account for only around 25% of the final grade for each topic, with the remaining 75% assigned by the teacher during the semester, in a minimally transparent way.
 Cypriot universities (like universities in Greece) ignore high school grades almost entirely for admissions purposes.
 While a high-school diploma is mandatory for university attendance, admissions are decided almost exclusively on the basis of scores at centrally administered university entrance examinations that all university candidates are required to take.

 The majority of Cypriots receive their higher education at Greek, British, Turkish, other European and North American universities.
 Cyprus currently has the highest percentage of citizens of working age who have higher-level education in the EU at 30% which is ahead of Finland's 29.5%.
 In addition, 47% of its population aged 25–34 have tertiary education, which is the highest in the EU.
 The body of Cypriot students is highly mobile, with 78.7% studying in a university outside Cyprus.